 I think humanity has struggled with decisions about "foregoing self interest to advance the interests of a group" since the beginning of time, and the decision re: where to send your kids to school in NYC is just one incarnation of it.

-Life is full of tough choices, and having to make choices like this (or having choices framed this way by people with agendas) is but one of the reasons I've decided to be the parent of a dog instead of a child.For better or worse, the change on Nostrand is going to make the change on Franklin look minor.
+Life is full of tough choices, and having to make choices like this (or having choices framed this way by people with agendas) is but one of the reasons I've decided to be the parent of a dog instead of a child.The change on Nostrand will make the one on Franklin look minor

 P.S.
 While charter schools may be able to convince parents that they provide better academics to students, the city is also watching how they are managing their finances.

-They recently closed a charter chain: http://www.nypost.com/p/news/local/brooklyn/final_bell_for_inept_charter_dSOGtIkLUovmIDZJg3eB2H#ixzz1r4dJCDm1For better or worse, the change on Nostrand is going to make the change on Franklin look minor.
+They recently closed a charter chain: http://www.nypost.com/p/news/local/brooklyn/final_bell_for_inept_charter_dSOGtIkLUovmIDZJg3eB2H#ixzz1r4dJCDm1The change on Nostrand will make the one on Franklin look minor

 so i may be just talking to myself at this point, but the SACS application to open these new schools is publicly available. with respect to district 17, they're definitely targeting northwest CH- they've even specified the census tracts where there is sufficient ethnic diversity for them to make a -poof- instantly integrated school. these tracts encompass almost all of ps 316 and ps 22 zone, and part of the ps 9 zone.